 5. The Importance of Exercise

-The suggested minimum for maintaining weight loss is 250 minutes per week.
+The suggested minimum for maintaining a weight loss is 250 minutes per week.

 This comes down to about 45 – 50 minutes of moderate activity for 5 days.
 While these numbers may seem disheartening, it’s actually simpler than you may think.

-Pick an activity you enjoy, as walking, swimming, gardening, and start at your own pace.
+Pick an activity you enjoy, like walking, swimming, gardening, and start at your own pace.

 I recommend you also mix and match your activities…..so you don’t get bored.
 To make things even more fun, get a workout buddy, or join a gym and start meeting new people.